EXAM CHANGES ARE COMING STARTING OCTOBER 2023 – Click here.

 Do I have to be a Canadian citizen to write the CCEB exams?

-Canadian citizenship is not a requirement to take the CCEB exams.
+You do not have to be a Canadian citizen to take the CCEB exams.

 What if my graduation date changes after I’ve completed all the exams?

-Graduation must occur within three months of taking the Component C exam.
-If graduation has not occurred within that three-month period, then the candidate has not maintained their eligibility status and Component C exam results will be voided.
+Graduation must occur within three months of taking the Clinical Examination.
+If graduation has not occurred within that three-month period, then the candidate has not maintained their eligibility status and Clinical Examination results will be voided.

 What are the photo requirements?